 -

-Faculty of Engineering, Department of Applied Chemistry
+Faculty of Engineering, Department of Electrical and Electronics Engineering

 - Professor